Hesperochiron

 Hesperochiron is a small genus of plants in the waterleaf family containing two species native to western North America.
 These are thick-rooted perennial herbs growing in squat patches at ground level and producing bluish-white flowers with yellow throats.
 They grow in wet areas such as seepy meadows.

 The species are generally similar in appearance, with oblong green leaves up to 7 or 8 centimeters long and 2 to 3 wide, often coated with tiny hairs.
 Hesperochiron californicus, the California hesperochiron, produces slightly larger flowers than the dwarf hesperochiron, Hesperochiron pumilus.

-H. pumilus resembles wild strawberry, but has only five stamens and distinct elliptical leaves.
+The H. pumilus flower resembles wild strawberry, but has only five stamens and distinct elliptical leaves.
 They bloom briefly in early spring in the sagebrush steppe.